 During the 60s, 70s and 80s, there were several other significant innovations with the co-operative sector.
 The Universal Medicare program in Saskatchewan was launched in 1962.
 As a result of the Medicare program, the first co-op community health clinic was opened in Saskatoon the same year, with other clinics opened around the province.
 Access Communications, a Regina based broadcast communications co-operative, was incorporated under the Co-operative Association Act of Saskatchewan in 1974.
 The Centre for the Study of Co-operatives was established in 1984 as an interdisciplinary teaching and research institute at the University of Saskatchewan.

 In 1977, Sherwood Credit Union in Regina introduced the world’s first Automated Teller Machine (ATM).
-The first debit card was piloted in the Swift Current area in 1985.
-Credit unions have been and continue to be instrumental in creating a successful business climate for the province, with almost half the population of the province having a credit union account (over 500,000 memberships).
+The first debit card was piloted at co-ops in the Swift Current area in 1985.
+Credit unions have been and continue to be instrumental in creating a successful business climate for the province, with almost half the population of the province having a credit union account.
+Credit unions continue to lead technology advancements, piloting remote deposit capture in 2013, online mortgage renewals and more.

 From health care to funeral homes, poverty reduction to credit unions, the co-operative model is still thriving and innovating, in Saskatchewan and around the world.
-Co-operatives are being used as a means to revitalize cultural traditions, engage youth, reconnect the generations, contribute to environmental sustainability and socio-cultural development within Aboriginal and non-Aboriginal social economies, operating in rural, urban and remote communities throughout the province.
+Co-operatives are being used as a means to revitalize cultural traditions, engage youth, reconnect the generations, contribute to environmental sustainability and socio-cultural development within indigenous and non-indigenous social economies, operating in rural, urban and remote communities throughout the province.

-This co-operative history article is an updated (2015) version of a document originally created by Saskatchewan Co-operative Association with the assistance of The Saskatchewan Agriculture Hall of Fame, SaskCentral, Saskatchewan Regional Economic and Co-operative Development, The Community Action Co-operative, The Saskatoon Community Clinic, The Co-operators, The Canadian Wheat Board and Saskatchewan Industry and Resources.
-Additional contributions and information are greatly appreciated and included from Dr. Brett Fairbairn, Dr. Isobel M. Findlay, Glenbowmuseum.org, metismuseum.ca, and the Dizaines for Batoche Development Co-operative Limited.
+This co-operative history article is an updated (2017) version of a document originally created by Saskatchewan Co-operative Association with the assistance of The Saskatchewan Agriculture Hall of Fame, SaskCentral, Saskatchewan Regional Economic and Co-operative Development, The Community Action Co-operative, The Saskatoon Community Clinic, The Co-operators, The Canadian Wheat Board and Saskatchewan Industry and Resources.
+Additional contributions and information are greatly appreciated and included from Dr. Brett Fairbairn, Dr. Isobel M. Findlay, Glenbowmuseum.org, metismuseum.ca, the Dizaines for Batoche Development Co-operative Limited, and Central1.